wordshaker/jesswhite_4/_posts/2017-03-11-errorlevels-post.md

 ### In conclusion..

 As mentioned throughout, how to use logging levels is not something that is completely concrete.
 In this article, I have explored my interpretation of what the levels mean and how to use them.
-This is from how I would use them in my job as a developer, but also from reading other peoples useage.
+This is from how I would use them in my job as a developer, but also from reading other peoples usage.
 Please send me any resources on the topic, or experiences that you have found useful.

 <div style="align:center; width:300px; margin-left: 30%;" markdown="1">